AutomationArchitectureMotorized Systems

 The Future of Architectural Automation: Moving Beyond Manual Systems

-The demand for 'indoor-outdoor' living and working spaces has driven the development of large-scale automated elements.
-Motorized sliding roofs and frameless vertical sliding windows allow entire rooms to open to the sky or landscape with the push of a button, instantly altering the character and climate of the space.
+The demand for seamless indoor-outdoor living has driven the development of large-scale automated elements.
+Motorized sliding roofs and frameless vertical sliding windows allow entire rooms to open to the sky or landscape with the push of a button.
+These systems instantly alter the natural lighting, ventilation, and climate of the space, reducing reliance on HVAC systems by up to 30%.

-Our motorized systems are engineered for total reliability.
-Whether it is a motorized telescopic gate for high-security access or a fully automated sliding roof for a luxury terrace, our systems combine robust mechanical engineering with seamless electronic integration, providing architects with the freedom to design truly dynamic, living structures.
+Our motorized systems are engineered for total reliability over thousands of cycles.
+Whether it is a motorized telescopic gate for high-security access or a fully automated sliding roof for a luxury terrace, our systems combine robust electromechanical engineering with seamless electronic integration, providing architects with the freedom to design truly dynamic, living structures.